 The connection to the controller via FTP can be useful when it is not possible to upload the firmware update via the application.
 Then, replace the "UPGRADE.upg" file in the controller and exit the core mode (by force).
 The controller will be automatically updated.
 Using the FTP it is possible to delete the uploaded configuration.

 9 Connection scheme

-a) power connection, DMX input and output, PC and the PX181 touchpanel b) connection of analogue inputs c) connection of digital inputs (sink in) - positive logic input - "joint plus"
+a) power connection, DMX output and PC

+b) connection of digital inputs (sink in) - positive logic input - "joint plus"

-d) connection of digital inputs (source in) - negative logic input - "joint mass"
+c) connection of digital inputs (source in) - negative logic input - "joint mass"

 10 Dimensions

 11 Technical data